ShreyJ1729/market-probe/README.md

 calculate hurst exponent for different stocks, then trade only those with exponents close to 0/1, since those follow mean reversion and trend following strategies respectively. if hurst exponent in increasing in a sliding window.

+also todo make a UI where you can pick a stock and it shows buy signals across granularities, and you have a sensitivity slider.